Are non-EU degrees recognised in France? Can they be translated?

 If you are applying for a job in a non-regulated profession (profession non réglementée) – which is often the case in the private sectors – it is up to your employer if they accept your qualifications.

-As your diplomas are British (a country with strong higher education credentials) and from an education system many French employers may know about, they may be accepted as they are, especially if they are from a well-known institution.
+As your diplomas are British (a country with strong higher education credentials) and from an education system with which many French employers may be familiar, they may be accepted as they are, especially if they are from a well-known institution.

 Some may, however, ask for proof of compatibility (attestation de comparabilité) to show that your qualifications correspond to a certain French diploma, to make sure you are fit for the role.

-You can obtain this via a government-backed organisation called Enic-Naric and the process costs €90 (unless you are an asylum seeker or refugee).
+You can obtain this via a government-backed organisation, Enic-Naric.
+The process costs €90 (unless you are an asylum seeker or refugee).

 Read more: French physiotherapist battles with bureaucracy over New Zealand degree